(Updated Dec. 10, 2020)

 Also, TRICARE stops being a major medical plan at age 65.
 It morphs into TRICARE for Life, a Medicare supplement.
 To be a “supplement,” it has to supplement Medicare Parts A & B. If you don’t receive Medicare Parts A & B, then you won’t be able to qualify for TRICARE For Life.
 And if you have TRICARE For Life, you can disregard all of those Medicare supplement solicitations you’ll receive.

 Here’s one final shocker.
 Medicare comes in two versions: Original Medicare and Medicare Advantage (aka Part C).
 It’s your choice.
 Original Medicare is federal government coverage.
 Medicare Advantage is coverage by a health care insurance firm.
 Both count as Parts A & B Medicare because they are Parts A & B Medicare.
 Advantage plans must provide as much coverage as federal government Medicare by law, but they can provide more coverage.
-Both work the same with TRICARE for Life.

 Do not get Medicare Part D, pharmacy.
 Some Advantage plans come with a pharmacy plan automatically, so be careful; it will mess with your TRICARE pharmacy plan.